L0r3nz0000/Assistant/README.md

 Start the service with ```sudo systemctl start Assistant```.

-You can use the default wake word "jarvis", wait for the activation sound and then ask your question. if you want to change the wake word, you can go to [Picovoice](https://console.picovoice.ai/), create your wake word and download it in the wake_word_models/ directory
+You can use the default wake word "jarvis."
+Wait for the activation sound and then ask your question.
+If you want to change the wake word, you can go to [Picovoice](https://console.picovoice.ai/), create your wake word, and download it into the wake_word_models/ directory

 # Functions